xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/generate_synthetic_gather.md

 ### Generate Synthetic Gather {#generate-synthetic-gather}

-**Introduction :**
+#### Introduction

-This application creates a single offset or angle gather at the well, from input $$V_p$$, $$V_s$$ and Density (Rho) logs and a project wavelet.
+This application creates a single offset or angle gather at the well, from input $$V_p$$, $$V_s$$ and $$\rho$$ logs and a project wavelet.
 The angle gathers are calculated using just horizontal AVA amplitudes but the offset gathers are ray traced from the surface.
 Therefore the Overburden Definition option is necessary to ensure angles of incidence are correct for some offset gathers.

 ![](/assets/055_Interpretation.PNG)